-Your internet speed test should give you results that are close to the speeds in your plan.
+This first test should give you results that are close to the speeds promoted with your plan.
 If not, try to track this issue over multiple days and times of day to establish a pattern.
-Then contact your internet provider to talk about why you’re not getting the correct speeds if you continue to see lower than expected results.
+Contact your internet provider to talk about why you’re not getting the correct speeds if you continue to see lower than expected results.

-- Update your router’s firmware.
-You can do this in your router’s user interface (jump to interface section).
+Step 3: Update your router’s firmware.
+You can do this by logging in to your router’s web interface or mobile app.

-- Change Wi-Fi channels in your router’s user interface to find one that’s less crowded (jump to Wi-Fi channels section).
+Step 6: Change Wi-Fi channels in your router’s interface to find one that’s less crowded.

-- Try a factory reset by pressing the reset button on your router (probably on the back or bottom of the device).
+Step 7: Try a factory reset by pressing the reset button located on the back of your router.

-If none of these steps work, you may simply need to upgrade to a newer or more powerful router.
-Internet tech advances pretty quickly, and if your router is more than a few years old, it might be time to get yourself something more modern.
+If none of these steps work, you may need to upgrade to a newer or more powerful router.
+Internet tech advances rather quickly, and if your router is more than a few years old, it might be time to get yourself something more modern.
 If you’re looking for router-buying guidance, we have recommendations for the best long-range routers, the best modem and router combos, and the best routers for Xfinity.

 Check for Wi-Fi dead zones

-Wi-Fi problems can stem from multiple things.
+Wi-Fi problems can stem from multiple factors.
 It could be your router’s range, a crowded frequency channel or band, or signal interference caused by physical obstructions and other electronics.

-You already know that your router should be placed in the middle of your home for the best coverage, so we’ll assume that you’ve already done that and pointed your antennas in the right direction.
+You already know that you should place your router at a central location for the best coverage, so we’ll assume that you’ve already done that and pointed your antennas in the right direction.

 Go to different areas of your house with a computer or smartphone and watch the Wi-Fi signal strength indicator.
 If you notice a lot of dead zones, you may need to move your router again (if they happen in areas where you normally need Wi-Fi) or invest in something to boost your Wi-Fi signal to that particular area.
 You can also make a Wi-Fi heatmap if you want to get more precise with it.